 With a genetics consultation through the Center for Cancer and Blood Disorders, you can investigate the possibility of hereditary polyposis and/or cancer in your family.
 By talking with a genetic counselor, you will learn how cancer can be inherited and what steps can be taken to prevent and detect cancer as early as possible.

 Can hereditary diseases be prevented?

 In some cases, prevention of hereditary cancer and other diseases like polyposis syndrome is possible.
-For example, we can help prevent polyps from developing into tumors by removing and managing them with an endoscopy, which is a way to watch and remove them – thereby decreasing the risk of cancer.
+For example, we can help prevent polyps from developing into tumors by removing and managing them with a procedure called an endoscopy.

 For appointments at Anschutz Medical Campus or Colorado Springs, call 720-777-6598 or email firstname.lastname@example.org.